 Ruby Beach

-- Best time of year to elope: JuneโOctober (winter is amazing for moody weather and no crowds).
+- Best time of year to elope: June–October (winter is also incredible for fog and very few crowds).

 - Hiking required: Yes, a 0.2-mile paved trail that can be steep on the way back up.